zhao201730685110/ICp-banking-microservices/README.md

 	*	[Node.js](https://nodejs.org/en/): Node.js is a javascript application server and will run the banking application.
 	* 	[npm](https://www.npmjs.com/get-npm): npm resolves Node.js package dependencies.
 According to your operating system, npm may be distributed with Node.js.

-3. Launch a terminal and test if Node.Js and npm are installed in your operating system.
+3. Launch a terminal and test if Node.Js and npm are installed in your operating system and added to the system path:

 	![alt text](images/node-npm-test.png "npm node test command")
 	* Run the command *node -v*.